Hayling Island branch line: Isle of Wight wagon ferry

 From 1885 a train ferry operated from Langstone to Brading on the Isle of Wight.
 It was the only train ferry to operate to the Isle of Wight, and the first in the south of England.

 The paddle steamer Carrier was built at Greenock and launched in 1858 as part of a fleet of train ferries introduced to carry goods wagons across the Firth of Forth and Firth of Tay.
 She had two tracks on her deck each capable of taking seven railway wagons.
 In 1883 she was sold to the Isle of Wight Marine Transit Company, who started up a rail freight ferry link between Bembridge Harbour and a newly constructed wharf near to the Hayling railway bridge.
 The sale included the cradles and winding equipment that had been used at Tayport and Broughty Ferry.
 The sale price was £3,400.
 The cradles were movable platforms that ran on ramped rails at the ferry berths, and themselves carried railway rails and a drawbridge section to bridge the final gap to the vessel.

 The intention was to enable the transport of coal and other bulk commodities to the island, and cattle from it, by rail without the double transshipment that was otherwise necessary to cross the Solent.
 It was also thought that cattle might be sent from the island to markets on the mainland.

 Carrier made her first Isle of Wight trip on 14 July 1885 from Langstone to Brading; she successfully transported 12 wagons loaded with merchandise and weighing 160 tons.
-However, by December 1886, the Isle of Wight company was in financial trouble, due to very light demand for the service, and the London Brighton and South Coast Railway agreed to hire the Carrier and the quays to keep the operation running.
+However, by December 1886, the Isle of Wight company was in financial trouble, due to very light demand for the service, and the London Brighton and South Coast Railway agreed to hire Carrier and the quays to keep the operation running.
 Carrier had a flat bottom and the more exposed seas on the Solent were troublesome, and the ferry was unprofitable; it was discontinued on 31 March 1888.
-Two lines of wooden piles, which formed part of Langstone wharf, could still (in 2020) be seen near the remains of the railway bridge.
+Two lines of wooden piles, which formed part of Langstone wharf, could still (as of 2020) be seen near the remains of the railway bridge.